REB: Reducing Biases in Representation for Industrial Anomaly Detection: Method

 \subsubsection{DefectMaker}

 DefectMaker is designed to generate various types of defects, including but not limited to noise, mask, distortion, and defects.
-To maximize normal samples and imitate natural defects with more varieties, DefectMaker models a defect as a combination of its fill and shape with a defect-fusing strategy.
-As shown in Figure \ref{fuse_model}, the DefectMaker pipeline contains three steps: 1) generate defect shape; 2) generate defect fill; 3) synthesize defect images.
+To maximize the utilization of normal samples and imitate natural defects with more varieties, DefectMaker models a defect as a combination of its fill and shape with a defect-fusing strategy.
+As shown in Fig. \ref{fuse_model}, the DefectMaker pipeline contains three steps: 1) generate defect shape; 2) generate defect fill; 3) synthesize defect images.

-\textit{Bézier shape.} Generally, rectangles used in~\cite{li2021cutpaste} are too simple, and CNNs training with these shortcuts may obtain limited generalization performance.
-Bézier curve~\cite{farin1983algorithms} is used to generate various shapes as many as possible for better simulations.
-A Bézier curve is a parametric curve used in computer graphics and related fields to simulate a real-world curve with a set of discrete "control points" instead of a mathematical representation.
-We define two derivative shapes: Bézier-scar and Bézier-clump shape.
-Scar augmentation was first proposed in Cutout~\cite{devries2017improved}, which adopted a long-thin rectangle to imitate tiny defects.
-We define a Bezier-scar shape as a curved shape generated by the Bezier algorithm and bounded by a rectangle-scar.
-This ensures that the generated defects are more realistic and resemble real car scratches. ``Bézier-clump shape" is defined as a curve generated by the Bezier algorithm, which is then eroded and divided into a clump of defects.

-\textit{Defect fill.} We generate fills of two different distributions.
+\textit{Bézier shape.} Generally, the rectangles utilized in~\cite{li2021cutpaste} are overly simplistic, leading to CNNs trained with these methods exhibiting limited generalization performance.
+Bézier curve~\cite{farin1983algorithms} is employed to generate various shapes, aiming for enhanced simulations.
+A Bézier curve, a parametric curve employed in computer graphics field, simulates real-world curves using a set of discrete 'control points', rather than through a mathematical representation.
+Two derivative shapes are defined: Bézier-scar and Bézier-clump shape.
+Scar augmentation, introduced in Cutout~\cite{devries2017improved}, utilized a long, thin rectangle to simulate tiny defects.
+A Bézier-scar shape is defined as a curved shape generated by the Bézier algorithm and bounded by a rectangle-scar.
+This approach ensures that the generated defects are more realistic, closely resembling real scratches.
+"Bézier-clump shape" is defined as a curve generated by the Bézier algorithm, subsequently eroded and divided into a clump of defects.\\ \textit{Defect fill.} We generate fills of two different distributions.
 Random noise fill refers to a type of noise that is added to digital signals or images to introduce some level of randomness or variability.
 It is also a popular data augmentation method in machine learning tasks.
 This study creates a random noise fill by controlling the properties, such as the mean and fluctuation range.
-Cutpaste fill~\cite{li2021cutpaste} obtains the fills by cutting a region from another image from the same dataset.
-It increases the difficulty of the learning task to improve the discriminative ability of the model.
+Cutpaste fill~\cite{li2021cutpaste} involves obtaining the fills by cutting a region from another image from the same dataset.
+This technique increases the learning task's difficulty to enhance the model's discriminative ability.